KolluBalaji89/AI-Interview/README.md

-# AI-Interview
-Ai Interview Preparation System
+AI Interview Preparation system which is used to students to enhance the students to crack interview in efficient way